Updated: April 27th 2018

 | Nepal travel guides

-Following the Chinese invasion of Tibet there was an influx of over 300,000 exiles/refugees into Nepal on the way to Dharamala in India.
+Following the Chinese takeover of Tibet there was an influx of over 300,000 exiles/refugees into Nepal on the way to Dharamala in India.
 It's estimated that 60,000 settled in Nepal.
 2,500 refugees cross the border every year either to make there way to India or settle in Nepal.

 There are 12 official containment camps.
 8 in Kathmandu, and 4 in Pokhara (Tashi Ling, Tashi Palkhiel, Jampaling and Paljorling).
 There are several more smaller settlements in the surrounding hillsides around Pokhara.

 Up until 1989 Tibetan exiles were allowed ID cards and economic assistance.
-Since then however due to a Chinese / Nepalese trade agreement Nepal has agreed not to recognize Tibetan Refugees.
+Since then however due to a Chinese / Nepali trade agreement Nepal has agreed not to recognize Tibetan Refugees.
 They are now not allowed the right to own land, drive a car, work or claim any state benefit.

 While the Tibetan Refugee Settlements were set up under the immediate need for assistance to the Tibetan people today many Tibetans earn a living from tourism.

 If you've spent any time in Pokhara then at some stage while walking along Lakeside your sure to have been approached by a wide smiling lady or man selling trinkets.
 This is most likely on of the Tibetan refugees.

 Many Tibetan refugees are not allowed to legally work, so selling handmade jewelry, trinkets, carvings and carpets is a form of income.
 Within the settlement camps you will often find much of the same.
 While during the day people are out tending to crops, there will be a few working and selling there.